- J.D., University of Oregon (Order of the Coif) (1998)

 - Mark works with companies large and small engaged in technical fields such as computer software and hardware, computer networking, augmented and virtual reality, wearable computing, computer operating systems, machine learning, data center optimization, gaming consoles, mobile telephones, printers, heavy equipment, automobiles, motorcycles, off-road utility vehicles, personal watercraft, thin films, semiconductor manufacturing, mass flow controllers, precision measurement and test equipment, radar and sonar equipment, and toys.

 - Mark is active in both the firm’s domestic and international practices.
-Mark speaks Japanese, travels to Japan frequently to lecture, and was previously admitted as licensed foreign lawyer in Japan.
+Mark speaks Japanese, travels to Japan frequently to lecture, and was previously admitted as a licensed foreign lawyer in Japan.

 - Admitted to practice in Oregon and California